 How do I market my hot sauce?

-The first step in marketing your product is to define who your customers will be by defining your target market.
-This audience is going to be classified by age group, ethnic race, occupation and income.
+The first step in marketing your hot sauce is to define who your customers are and understanding your target market.
+The audience is going to be classified by age group, ethnic race, occupation and income.
 A marketing campaign can be based on contents, brand name, logo, or environmental concerns.
 Marketing features of your hot sauce can be done through social media and online retailers.

-According to the NY Times young males are the target audience for the introduction of a new hot sauce product.
-Although the article is several years old this holds true to recent research in the increase of hot sauce consumption both domestically and globally.
+According to the NY Times, young males are the target audience for the introduction of a new hot sauce product.
+This holds true to recent research on the increase of hot sauce consumption both domestically and globally.
 In simple terms…the millennial generation loves hot sauce.

 The millennial generation is soon to be the largest living generation and will be surpassing the size of the baby boomers, and millennials love their Sriracha, Franks and other newly introduced gourmet hot sauces.
-This market is saturated with pared flavors and products containing the Sriracha branding.
+This market is saturated with paired flavors and products containing the Sriracha branding.
 It is some of these products that are contributing to the popularity of hot sauce.

-Further research states that it is the thrill-seeking personalities that are consuming these sauces in which the young male would fit.
+Further research states that it is the thrill-seeking personalities that are consuming these sauces as well in which many of the young male generation would fit.
 Activities associated with this personality would be bungy jumping, skydiving, white water rafting and scuba diving so marketing a hot sauce with these activities in mind could prove to be a successful marketing tactic.

 Now that you have a great product and you know who you are selling to it is time to market.
 Check out this great article on 3 Ways To Protect Your Hot Sauce Recipe to keep your original recipe confidential and feel confident in sharing it with a mass audience.

 Gluten Free means no wheat or gluten containing products and I don’t know of many sauces that contain wheat, so you already have reason for this on your label.
 This label on products is becoming more popular and is a simple marketing strategy.